buckie/wtmm-python/README.md

 Implementation of the Wavelet Transform Modulus Maxima algorithm in python for the purpose of deconstructing 1-D time series data into a peicewise linear representation, parititioned according to similarity.

+### Replicate Environment

+This uses python3 and the easiest way to install the environment is to install Continuum's Anaconda and run the following command:

+    conda create -n wtmm python=3.4.2 scipy numpy matplotlib ipython-notebook pip setuptools source activate wtmm

 ## Research

 ### Folder